 So what was the event?
-It takes place long before the elves even existed, when Corellon “danced from world to world and plane to plane” existing in a graceful, but mutable state–fitting considering that Corellon Larethian is a god of change as well.
-They are referred to without specific gender or even form, as Corellon might one day be a school of fish, a flock of birds, a bunch of bees–and speaking of the birds and bees, Corellon was hornier than even Zeus, though more consensual “loving wholeheartedly” but revelling in pleasure, which somehow led to the legendary fight with Gruumsh, who lost an eye, but not before wounding Corellon.
+It takes place long before the elves even existed, when Corellon “danced from world to world and plane to plane” existing in a graceful, but mutable state – fitting considering that Corellon Larethian is a god of change as well.
+They are referred to without specific gender or even form, as Corellon might one day be a school of fish, a flock of birds, a bunch of bees – and speaking of the birds and bees, Corellon was hornier than even Zeus, though more consensual “loving wholeheartedly” but reveling in pleasure.
+This somehow led to the legendary fight with Gruumsh, who lost an eye, but not before wounding Corellon.

 That goes over about as well as you’d expect, and the result is the drow being cast down, Lolth becoming a demon lord, and Corellon becoming the leader of a fractious pantheon.

 And that’s just one side of the elven story.